PrabhavD/PrabhavD/README.md

 - 👨🏽‍💻 I’m currently working on [Stock Predictor](https://github.com/PrabhavD/Stock_Predictor);
 - 🌱 I’m currently learning Kubernetes and GraphQL.
 - 👯 I’m looking to collaborate on [COVID 19 Voice Contact Tracing](https://github.com/PrabhavD/COVID19-Voice-Contact-Tracing) 🤝;
-- 🤔 I’m looking for help with Design Pattern 😭;
 - 💬 Ask me about anything.
 If I can't help, we can both learn something new 😉!;
+- 👔 Work Status: Seeking Full-time Internship for Summer 2021
+- 😄 Pronouns: He/his
 - ⚡️ Fun-Fact:

 ### 🛠 &nbsp;Tech Stack
 <!-- Your languages and tools.
 Be careful with the alignment.